w3c/wai-curricula/content/designer/images-and-graphics.md

 Students should be able to:

 * provide text alternatives that present equivalent information as that contained in informative images, by using one of the following:
-  * including a boilerplate description that would then be completed in the authoring phase with real descriptions
+  * including a boilerplate description that would then be completed and maintained through the development and authoring phases
   * complementing thumbnails and icons with adjacent textual information, for example in a news headline
   * providing a text alternative that describes the information conveyed by the image
 * apply the appropriate contrast ratio to images that are necessary to understand the contents
+* design user interfaces that support use of styled text instead of images of text when the technology in use can provide the desired visual presentation
+* design user interfaces with alternatives to visual CAPTCHA, for example auditory CAPTCHA, logical CAPTCHA, and biometrics
 * identify related requirements for developers to code alternative texts for informative images

 ### Teaching Ideas for Topic